Share this article

 Garlic contains a compound called thiosulfate, which damages red blood cells and can lead to anemia, along with sickness, diarrhea and abdominal pain.

-Even a small amount of garlic could be life-threatening, so never feed your dog anything containing it (or any other allium).
+Even a tiny amount of garlic could be life-threatening, so never feed your dog anything containing it (or any other allium).

 Macadamia nuts

-Macadamia nuts are highly toxic to dogs and can cause serious - even fatal - reactions, including muscle shakes and ataxia, vomiting, and panting.
+Macadamia nuts are highly toxic to dogs and can cause serious - even fatal - reactions, and signs include muscle shakes and ataxia, vomiting, and panting.
 So with that in mind, definitely save macadamia nuts on your list of foods you should not feed a dog.

 Chocolate